mcoirad/the-grunfeld/_executives/Mitch Kupchak_['LAL', 'CHA'].md

   <li>Drafted Marc Gasol with 48th pick but was worth 4th pick.</li>

-  <li>Drafted Patrick Beverley with 42th pick but was worth 12th pick.</li>
+  <li>Drafted Robert Sacre with 60th pick but was worth 56th pick.</li>

-  <li>Drafted Larry Nance Jr. with 27th pick but was worth 8th pick.</li>
+  <li>Drafted Derrick Caracter with 58th pick but was worth 52th pick.</li>

   </ul>'
 end_year: 2024